-32. Criminal investigators corroborated these civilian complaints with information they obtained from multiple cooperating witnesses.
+31. Criminal investigators corroborated these civilian complaints with information they obtained from multiple cooperating witnesses.

-ANSWER: The allegations in this Paragraph are premised on the vague and undefined term "criminal investigators," and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they engaged in any misconduct, including robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges against persons at the Ida B. Wells Homes and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they engaged in any misconduct, including robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges against persons at the Ida B. Wells Homes and therefore deny the allegations in this Paragraph that are directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.

-33. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, defendants Cline and Kirby knew about the above-described credible allegations of serious wrongdoing by Watts and the Watts Gang and knew that criminal investigators had corroborated these allegations.
+32. Before the Watts Gang engineered plaintiffs above-described wrongful arrest, detention, and prosecution, defendants Cline and Kirby knew about the above-described credible allegations of serious wrongdoing by Watts and the Watts Gang and knew that criminal investigators had corroborated these allegations.